wurmlab/simulate_chromosome_length_evolution/README.md

 ## Analysis of simulations

-The analysis of the simulations is done in knitr in the file simulation_report.Rmd, which produced the file simulation_report.html.
+The analysis of the simulations is done in knitr in the file `simulation_report.Rmd`, which produced the file `simulation_report.html`.